prof-tejera/homework-2-ROK862/README.md

 Find me here: https://rok862.github.io/CSCIE39HomeWork2/

 # How did you deploy it?
 - I used github pages to deploy my project.
-However, since i am using SCSS preprocessor for partical effects, i needed to run `npm install sass` on the host.
+However, since i am using SCSS with SASS preprocessor for partical effects, i needed to run `npm install sass` on the host.
 To achieve this, I added the `Install SASS` step to the build job--which is triggered everytime there is a change to the master branch.

 # What code editor are you using?
 - I used visual studio code, preferably in browser.
 Makes things work easier, particulary when working with github repo's.